barbalet/ds-canterbury1940/README.md

 ## Generative AI

-As an experiment about sixty percent of the code is being generated with ChatGPT 4 to see how similar this is to having an actual human co-developer exerting peer pressure in the development.
+As an experiment about sixty percent of the code is being generated with DeepSeek R1 to see how similar this is to having an actual human co-developer exerting peer pressure in the development.
 This will be discussed to a greater detail once more development is done.

 For now, the created source code is similar but not ideally compatible with the ApeSDK.
 The intention is to integrate this into a shared interface where many of the simplifications from Canterbury1940 can be shared with the ApeSDK.